Kanan Yusif-zada: Career

-He specializes in General Surgery, Military Medicine, Gastroenterology and Surgical Endoscopy, Brest and Endocrine Surgery, Hepatopancreatobiliary Surgery, Colorectal Surgery, Kidney Transplantation, Military Trauma, Business Management.
+He specializes in General and Military Surgery, Gastroenterology and Surgical Endoscopy, Brest and Endocrine Surgery, Hepatopancreatobiliary Surgery, Colorectal Surgery, Military Trauma, Business Management.

 Medical work

 Kanan Yusif-zada gained his first medical experience in 1991–1996 as a senior preparator in the department of "Operative surgery and topographic anatomy" of Azerbaijan Medical University.
 Later he worked at the division of clinical ordinatura there.